Frequently Asked Questions

-Black Oak Training, Inc. is approved by the Butte County Sheriff Department and the State of California to qualify county residents who have acquired permission to get a California Concealed Carry Weapon (CCW) permit.
+Black Oak Training, Inc. is approved by the Butte and Tehama County Sheriff's Offices and the State of California to qualify county residents who have acquired permission to get a California Concealed Carry Weapon (CCW) permit.

 California currently does not recognize permits from any other states, although a few states recognize the California CCW.
 (You may wish to review the NRA's Institute for Legislative Action's page on gun laws by state.
 Click the VIEW PROFILE link for the state of interest for current gun-related law and CCW reciprocity.)

-On 07-02-2018 the Butte County Sheriff's Office began using an online-only process for new and renewal CCW applications and for modifications such as adding or removing a gun.
+In Butte County: on 07-02-2018 the BCSO began using an online-only process for new and renewal CCW applications and for modifications such as adding or removing a gun.
 They no longer accepting paper-based applications.

 One of the advantages of this change is that you'll be able to check the status of your application, online, at will.

-To start the process, access the online tool (called Permitium) from the Butte County Sheriff's Office website.
-(Click the small, square "Get a CCW" icon on the right.)
+To start the process, access the online tool (called Permitium) from the Butte County Sheriff's Office website (this link goes to the Online Forms page).
+Click the small, square "Get a CCW" icon on the right.
 You'll need some documentation scanned and ready to upload; the instructions are there.
 (Once you've passed the written and practical tests with us, BOT provides your Proof of Exam form as an uploadable PDF document.)

 Wait---I don't have a working scanner (or any version of this: "I'm trying to do this over a cellphone!"
 OR "My mouse is on the fritz!" or even "Computers are just NOT my thing.")
 How do I handle this online process?